 Figure 9.
-Results from the Domain 1 (Harvard Forest) NEON Prototype in 2012. (a) Percent N and δ 13C of plant canopy foliar tissues by plant phylogenetic group (i.e., angiosperms, ferns, and gymnosperms) and photosynthetic pathway (i.e., C3 and C4), and (b) Mean (± 1 SE) C:N ratios across the same groups.
+Results from the Domain 1 (Harvard Forest) NEON Prototype in 2012. (a) Percent N and $\delta$ 13C of plant canopy foliar tissues by plant phylogenetic group (i.e., angiosperms, ferns, and gymnosperms) and photosynthetic pathway (i.e., C3 and C4), and (b) Mean ( $\pm$ 1 SE) C:N ratios across the same groups.

-Airborne observations of plant canopy chemical and structural characteristics will be collected across each NEON core site every year.
-The ground-based plot-level assessments of plant chemical characteristics (described above) will be necessary to interpret the hyperspectral data.
+Airborne observations of plant canopy chemical and structural characteristics will be collected most years across each NEON site, contingent on availability of funds.
+The ground-based assessments of plant chemical characteristics will be necessary to interpret the hyperspectral data.
 Other research groups have successfully integrated airborne remote sensing data with ground-based measurements of canopy nutrient concentrations to describe variation in the composition of some plant nutrients (especially N) and biochemical characteristics (especially pigments) at large spatial scales (Asner and Vitousek 2005, Ollinger et al. 2002, Wang et al. 2010, 2007).
-Relating the ground-based plant chemistry and structural measurements to the remote sensing data will rely heavily on algorithms developed by the airborne team and the research community.
+Relating the ground-based plant chemistry and structural measurements to the remote sensing data will rely heavily on algorithms developed by the research community.
 The integration of these data streams will be critical to create large-scale data surfaces for modeling efforts at regional to continental scales.
 Foliar chemistry data are needed to constrain leaf photosynthetic capacity in ecosystem models.
 Generally, these data are unavailable for Ameriflux or Fluxnet tower sites.
 Thus, when model simulations are compared to tower sites, it is not always clear whether or not photosynthetic capacity is represented appropriately; data from NEON sites will help to constrain this and other ecosystem variables.